vaadin/framework/README.md

 *[Vaadin](https://vaadin.com) allows you to build modern web apps efficiently in plain Java, without touching low level web technologies.*

-This repository serves as an archive of the source code and issue tracking for Vaadin 8 and Vaadin 7, both of which use GWT as the base of client-side implementations.
+This repository serves as an archive of the source code and issue tracking for Vaadin 8 and Vaadin 7.
+Both use GWT as the base of client-side implementations.
+Vaadin 8 includes Vaadin 7 compatibility classes.
 You can find source code and issue tracking for newer, web component based Vaadin versions in [vaadin/platform](https://github.com/vaadin/platform).
-Vaadin 8 includes Vaadin 7 compatibility classes.

 The code in this repository reflects the state of Vaadin 8.14.3 and Vaadin 7.7.17, the last releases made available under the Apache-2 license, and will be left as-is.